diojin/mockingjay/docs/algorithm.md

   return the concatenation of buckets[0], ...., buckets[n-1]
 ```

 Here array is the array to be sorted and n is the number of buckets to use.
-The function msbits(x,k) returns the k most significant bits of x (floor(x/2^(size(x)-k))); different functions can be used to translate the range of elements in array to n buckets, such as translating the letters A–Z to 0–25 or returning the first character (0–255) for sorting strings.
+The function `msbits(x,k`) returns `the k most significant bits of x` (floor(x/2^(size(x)-k))); different functions can be used to translate the range of elements in array to n buckets, such as translating the letters A–Z to 0–25 or returning the first character (0–255) for sorting strings.
 The function nextSort is a sorting function; using bucketSort itself as nextSort produces a relative of radix sort; in particular, the case n = 2 corresponds to quicksort (although potentially with poor pivot choices).
-Note that for bucket sort to be O(n) on average, the number of buckets n must be equal to the length of the array being sorted, and the input array must be uniformly distributed across the range of possible bucket values.
-If these requirements are not met, the performance of bucket sort will be dominated by the running time of nextSort, which is typically O(n^2) insertion sort, making bucket sort less optimal than O(n\log(n)) comparison sort algorithms like Quicksort.
+`Note that for bucket sort to be O(n) on average, the number of buckets n must be equal to the length of the array being sorted, and the input array must be uniformly distributed across the range of possible bucket values`. `If these requirements are not met, the performance of bucket sort will be dominated by the running time of nextSort, which is typically O(n^2) insertion sort, making bucket sort less optimal than O(n\log(n)) comparison sort algorithms like Quicksort`.

-A common optimization is to put the unsorted elements of the buckets back in the original array first, then run insertion sort over the complete array; because insertion sort's runtime is based on how far each element is from its final position, the number of comparisons remains relatively small, and the memory hierarchy is better exploited by storing the list contiguously in memory.
+`A common optimization is to put the unsorted elements of the buckets back in the original array first, then run insertion sort over the complete array`; because insertion sort's runtime is based on how far each element is from its final position, the number of comparisons remains relatively small, and the memory hierarchy is better exploited by storing the list contiguously in memory.

 ###### Value Distribution Sort
 Suppose value range of input dataset K is from u to v, [u, v]